Socratic method: Scholarly debate

-Frede points out Vlastos' conclusion in step #5 above makes nonsense of the aporetic nature of the early dialogues.
+Michael Frede points out Vlastos' conclusion in step No. 5 above makes nonsense of the aporetic nature of the early dialogues.
 Having shown a proposed thesis is false is insufficient to conclude some other competing thesis must be true.
 Rather, the interlocutors have reached aporia, an improved state of still not knowing what to say about the subject under discussion.

 The exact nature of the elenchus is subject to a great deal of debate, in particular concerning whether it is a positive method, leading to knowledge, or a negative method used solely to refute false claims to knowledge.
+Some qualitative research shows that the use of the Socratic method within a traditional Yeshiva education setting helps students succeed in law school, although it remains an open question as to whether that relationship is causal or merely correlative.

-W. K. C. Guthrie in The Greek Philosophers sees it as an error to regard the Socratic method as a means by which one seeks the answer to a problem, or knowledge.
+Yet, W. K. C. Guthrie in The Greek Philosophers sees it as an error to regard the Socratic method as a means by which one seeks the answer to a problem, or knowledge.
 Guthrie claims that the Socratic method actually aims to demonstrate one's ignorance.
 Socrates, unlike the Sophists, did believe that knowledge was possible, but believed that the first step to knowledge was recognition of one's ignorance.
 Guthrie writes, "[Socrates] was accustomed to say that he did not himself know anything, and that the only way in which he was wiser than other men was that he was conscious of his own ignorance, while they were not.
 The essence of the Socratic method is to convince the interlocutor that whereas he thought he knew something, in fact he does not."